-Financial instruments that potentially subject Element to concentrations of credit risks consist principally of cash, accounts receivable and advance to employees.
+Financial instruments that potentially subject Element to concentrations of credit risks consist principally of cash, and advances to employees.
 The Company considers the risk of loss relating to cash to be low because these instruments are held only with highly rated financial institutions.
-Element assesses collectability of specific accounts receivable and also assesses the requirement for a provision based on historical experience.
+Element assesses the requirement for a provision based on historical experience.